 Academy of Scientific and Innovative Research

 Australia: Brett LidburyPattern Recognition & Pathology

 The Australian National University

 Brazil: Monica Levy AndersenAssociate Professor and Chief of Sleep Division – Department of Psychobiology – Federal University of São Paulo (UNIFESP)

 Coordinator – National Council for Control of Animal Experimentation, Brazil

 Brazil: Gabriel Natan PiresAssociate Researcher – Department of Psychobiology – Federal University of São Paulo (UNIFESP)

 E-learning moduleWe offer a free and online e-learning module on systematic reviews of animal studies.
 (Use SYRCLE registration code.)

 > go to SYRCLE login page

-Hands-on trainingThe next hands-on trainings in systematic reviews of animal studies will be on 23 February 2018 and 13 April 2018.
+Hands-on trainingThe next hands-on training in systematic reviews of animal studies will be on 13 April 2018.